-Biographies of each team member proposed for this OP&F fiduciary performance audit are included below.
-Information regarding the types and sizes of public employee retirement systems for which proposed team members have completed work, including whether the systems were defined benefit or defined contribution plans, the types and number of participating employers, number of participants, and other relevant indicators of plan type, size, and comparability to OP&F can be found in Section II.
+Biographies of each team member proposed for this HPRS fiduciary performance audit are included below.
+Information regarding the types and sizes of public employee retirement systems for which proposed team members have completed work, including whether the systems were defined benefit or defined contribution plans, the types and number of participating employers, number of participants, and other relevant indicators of plan type, size, and comparability to HPRS can be found in Section II.
 Capabilities and Experience.

 FAS has not had a project team member leave the firm during a project.
 However, in the event that a team member is not available to work on this project as planned for any reason, FAS project leadership will identify alternative approaches to completing the activities assigned to that person, including reassigning those tasks to other team members or bringing in a different team member from the FAS network.
-Those options will be discussed with the ORSC project liaison and we will mutually agree on the most appropriate course of action.
+Those options will be discussed with the ORSC project liaison, and we will mutually agree on the most appropriate course of action.

-Rick Funston
+Rick Funston - Overall Project Leader

 Frederick (Rick) Funston is the Chief Executive Officer of Funston Advisory Services LLC, focusing on governance, strategy, operations, risk intelligence and education.
 In 2001, he created the concept of risk intelligence for both value creation and value protection.
 He is a frequent public speaker.
 Rick is the Principal Author of Surviving and Thriving in Uncertainty: Creating the Risk Intelligent Enterprise®, published by John Wiley & Sons in April 2010.
 This book was specifically targeted to the governance and risk oversight needs of boards and executives in both public and private sectors.
-Most recently, he was the editor and a primary contributor to the recently-published One of a Kind!
+He was the editor and a primary contributor to One of a Kind!
 A Practical Guide for 21st Century Public Pension Trustees.
+He is also the principal author of "Powers of the Board: Five keys to improving governance effectiveness" soon to be published by COSO (Committee of the Sponsoring Organizations of the Treadway Commission).

-Rick has led most of the FAS reviews referenced in this proposal, including with the Pennsylvania Public School Employees' Retirement System (PSERS), Hawaii ERS, the Wyoming Retirement System, the Florida SBA, the San Francisco Public Employees' Retirement System, LACERA, Utah Retirement Systems, Indiana Public Retirement System, ERS of Rhode Island, Pennsylvania SERS, the New York City Bureau of Asset Management, South Carolina Retirement System Investment Commission, the New York State Common Retirement Fund, the Oregon Investment Council, and CalPERS.
+Rick has led most of the FAS reviews referenced in this proposal, including on behalf of the Ohio Retirement Study Council - the Ohio Police & Fire Pension Fund (OP&F) and the State Teachers' Retirement System (STRS) of Ohio, the Pennsylvania Public School Employees' Retirement System (PSERS), Hawaii ERS, the Wyoming Retirement System, the Florida SBA, the San Francisco Public Employees' Retirement System, LACERA, Utah Retirement Systems, Indiana Public Retirement System, ERS of Rhode Island, Pennsylvania SERS, the New York City Bureau of Asset Management, South Carolina Retirement System Investment Commission, the New York State Common Retirement Fund, the Oregon Investment Council, and CalPERS.